kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

     - ResourceClaims should continue to be created and deleted with their owning PodGroups such that Pods still schedule and no ResourceClaims are orphaned.
+    - At most one generated ResourceClaim should exist for a claim made by a PodGroup at any given time.

 ##### e2e tests